davelopeer/microbiome_api/README.md

 ```
 python manage.py migrate
 ```
-3. Now we need to import data to our database.
+3. For last, we need to import data to our database.
 For the purpose of this test, I've created a command for the manage.py file called `importgzfile`.
 It imports the information from a given url that has a *.fasta* file compressed in a *.gz* file and load the information to the database.
 This is the given url used for this project: https://www.arb-silva.de/fileadmin/silva_databases/release_128/Exports/SILVA_128_LSURef_tax_silva.fasta.gz

 So you need to prompt: